-Lee is a member of the Judiciary Committee, and serves as ranking Member of the Antitrust, Competition Policy and Consumer Rights Subcommittee protecting business competition and personal freedom.
+Lee is a member of the Judiciary Committee, and serves as Chairman of the Antitrust, Competition Policy and Consumer Rights Subcommittee protecting business competition and personal freedom.

-He also oversees issues critical to Utah as the top Republican on the Water and Power Subcommittee of the Energy and Natural Resources Committee.
-He serves on the Armed Services Committee and the Joint Economic Committee, as well.
+He also oversees issues critical to Utah as the Chairman of the Public Lands, Forests, and Mining of the Energy and Natural Resources Committee.
+He also serves on the Commerce Committee as well.